V1EngineeringInc/V1EngineeringInc-Docs/docs/software/kiri.md

 This will tell the machine to pause and do whatever machines do while you fiddle with the tool change and to start again where it left off when you tell it to do so.

 Curiously (or not) you can skip that bit if you download the gcode as a zipfile.
-When you unbundle the file each operation will appear as a separately titled bit of code so you can manually simply start each in your own time.
+When you un-bundle the file each operation will appear as a separately titled bit of code so you can manually simply start each in your own time.
 The gcode link will give you all of the operations in one bundle of code.

 While that’s sinking in, whizz back to the **Output** menu and check that the **Tool Init** box is checked, unless you have an automatic tool changer, in which case it should not be checked, but if you have a tool changer, you probably aren't reading this beginner's guide!